adri-suarez/adri-suarez/README.md

   <h1 align="center">Welcome to my GitHub! </h1>
   <section align="center">

  👋 Hey everyone!
 I'm Adrián Suárez.
-I'm 24 years old and my goal is never stop learning new things 😉
+I am actively looking for a job as developer.
+I consider myself a curious and self-taught person, I like to constantly learn new things especially related to the IT world. 😉

- 🌱 I am currently working and learning about JavaScript, TypeScript, data structures, sorting algorithms, HTML, CSS, React, Redux, Webpack, Node.js, Express, Sequelize and PostgreSQL at Henry, an immersive full-stack bootcamp <br>
+ 🌱 I have knowledge in technologies such as React, Node, Express, Postgres and some MongoDB (among others).
+One of my next goals is to keep improving in these technologies as well as learning Java and Spring boot. <br>

   <section align="center">

-  <h2> Technologies I am currently working with: </h2>
+  <h2> Some of the technologies that I work with: </h2>
 <a href="https://www.javascript.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/javascript-original.svg" alt="JavaScript" height="50" /></a>
 <a href="https://nodejs.org/" target="_blank"><img style="margin: 10px" src="https://user-images.githubusercontent.com/107125191/221668669-ea044d47-07ca-40b1-8f5e-2933514075c2.png" alt="Node.js" height="50" /></a>
   <a href="https://reactjs.org/" target="_blank"><img style="margin: 10px" src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" alt="React" height="50" /></a>